-From remodeling bathrooms and kitchens on campus to installing bottle fill-up stations, the University plumbers on the Charles River Campus as well as several licensed plumbers and general mechanics on the Medical Campus keep this campus flowing.
+From remodeling bathrooms and kitchens on campus to installing bottle fill-up stations, the University plumbers on the Charles River Campus as well as several licensed plumbers and general mechanics on the Medical Campus and the Fenway Campus keep Boston University flowing.
 The Plumbing Shop uses the latest industry technology to update fixtures; repair broken water pipes and cracked and broken drain lines; and clean clogged toilets, sinks, tubs, and main drains.
 This intricate work means that plumbers must often work late at night or on weekends to avoid interrupting the daily routines of students and staff on campus.
 They also work closely with the Boston Water and Sewer Commission to ensure the University receives the highest quality water.

 BU was one of the first universities to install bottle fill-up stations at their major sports workout facility.
 This pilot program encouraged users to bring a reusable bottle to fill at the water fountain.
 An LCD screen displays the number of plastic bottles that have been saved by calculating the number of people who have filled up.
-Since the launch of this pilot, bottle filling stations have been installed in several other locations on campus.
+Since the launch of this pilot, bottle filling stations have been installed in several other locations around the campuses.